 occurrenceCount property

-A result object MAY contain a property named occurrenceCount whose value is a positive integer specifying the number of times a result with this result object’s correlationGuid (§3.24.4) has been observed.
+A result object MAY contain a property named occurrenceCount whose value is a positive integer specifying the number of times a result with theResult.correlationGuid (§3.24.4) has been observed.

 NOTE: This property is intended for the scenario where multiple SARIF files are being merged into a single SARIF file, with the intent that each logically distinct result (§3.24.2) occurs only once in the merged file.
 In that case, the system performing the merge would select one occurrence of each logically distinct result to serve as the exemplar for that class of results, and it would set occurrenceCount on that instance to the number of times a result with that correlationGuid occurred in the input files.